-The cash consideration totalling SEK 10,118 million, as well as transaction and issue expenses totalling SEK 198 million will be financed through proprietary funds and a bridge loan of SEK 800 million.
-Since no interest is charged on cash and cash equivalents, no pro forma adjustment is made in the income statement.
-The bridge loan has an annual interest rate of 1.2 per cent.
-This entails a pro forma adjustment in the income statement for increased interest expenses totalling SEK 7 million.
+The cash consideration totalling SEK 11,372 million, as well as transaction and issue expenses totalling SEK 198 million will be financed through proprietary funds of SEK 9,243 million, bond loans and commercial papers of SEK 685 million and a rights issue of SEK 1,500 million.
+Since no interest is charged on cash and cash equivalents or the rights issue, no pro forma adjustment is made in the income statement.
+The new financings have an average annual interest rate of 0.65 per cent.
+This entails a pro forma adjustment in the income statement for increased interest expenses totalling SEK 3 million.